DorianLacaisse/DSI-projects/project-07 - Capstone project/README.md

 **Part 3**
 - Getting restaurant data from website zomato.com.
 - Exploratory Analysis, cleaning and compilation of the Zomato data.
-- Create of a categorisation model based on estimated profit.
+- Creation of a categorisation model based on estimated profit.
 - First try on fitting classification model over Zomato data.

-**Ongoing**
+**Part 4**
+- Optimising actual features.
 - Carrying out dimensionality reduction
-- Optimising actual features.
 - Fitting new models with parameters optimisation.
+- Validation of the best classification model

+**Ongoing**

 - Getting TripAdvisor restaurants information to validate categorisation model.
-- Validation of the best classification model
-- Business process to eventual deploy the model in a production environment
+- Business process to eventually deploy a model in a production environment